 - (i) Net Cost of Services: the recognition of capital grants & contributions and revenue expenditure funded from capital under statute.
-They also include the addition of depreciation, impairments and revaluation losses on non-current assets (PPE). - (ii) Other Income and Expenditure totals: - removal from the amounts reported for decision making purposes of items relating to the use of general fund balances (including the use of earmarked general fund balances) to finance capital expenditure and statutory provision for the financing of capital expenditure (Minimum Revenue Provision) neither of which are chargeable under generally accepted accounting practices - recognition within the Other Operating Income and Expenditure of the gains and losses arising on derecognition of non-current assets (PPE) - the inclusion of changes in the fair values of investment properties and (gains) or losses on disposal of investment properties within the Financing and investment income and expenditure line item, and - the recognition of non-ringfenced capital grants, contributions and donations within the Taxation and non-specific grant income and expenditure line item.
+They also include the addition of depreciation, impairments and revaluation losses on non-current assets (PPE). - (ii) Other Income and Expenditure totals: - Removal, from the amounts reported for decision making purposes, of items relating to the use of general fund balances (including the use of earmarked general fund balances) to finance capital expenditure and the statutory provision for the financing of capital expenditure (Minimum Revenue Provision) neither of which are chargeable under generally accepted accounting practices - recognition within the Other Operating Income and Expenditure of the gains and losses arising on derecognition of non-current assets (PPE) - the inclusion of changes in the fair values of investment properties and (gains) or losses on disposal of investment properties within the Financing and investment income and expenditure line item, and - the recognition of non-ringfenced capital grants, contributions and donations within the Taxation and non-specific grant income and expenditure line item.

-2019/20 £'000 2018/19 £'000 Depreciation, amortisation, impairment and revaluation 1,899 2,619 Revenue expenditure funded from capital under statute 1,791 1,888 Capital grants & contributions credited to cost of services (1,228) (1,253) Capital receipts arising on repayment of grants (15) 0 Statutory provision for the financing of capital investment (MRP) (1,122) (671) (Gains)/losses on sale of non-current assets (PPE) 187 (31) Changes in the fair values of investment properties 523 (604) (Gains) or losses on disposal of investment properties (75) (18) Non-ringfenced capital grants, contributions and donations (346) (208) Use of General Fund & Earmarked balances to finance capital expenditure 190 (1,071) Movement in fair value of investments (capital debtor) 240 0 2,044 651
+2020/21 £'000 2019/20 £'000 Depreciation, amortisation, impairment and revaluation 1,851 1,899 Revenue expenditure funded from capital under statute 1,236 1,791 Capital grants & contributions credited to cost of services (1,414) (1,228) Capital receipts arising on repayment of grants 0 (15) Statutory provision for the financing of capital investment (MRP) (1,128) (1,122) (Gains)/losses on sale of non-current assets (PPE) (1) 187 Changes in the fair values of investment properties (97) 523 (Gains) or losses on disposal of investment properties 107 (75) Non-ringfenced capital grants, contributions and donations (1,551) (346) Use of General Fund & Earmarked balances to finance capital expenditure (179) 190 Movement in fair value of investments (capital debtor) (34) 240 Write-off of prior year capitalised costs to revenue (53) 0 (1,263) 2,044